jfrog/terraform-provider-artifactory/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: chb0github
+assignees: alexh

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Requirements for and issue**
 - [ ] A fully functioning terraform snippet that can be copy&pasted (no outside files or ENV vars unless that's part of the issue)